Delaware Court Records

 - Jury information

-How Long Does it Take For a Case to Go to Trial in Delaware?
+How Long Does it Take for a Case to Go to Trial in Delaware?

 What Happens When a Court Case Goes to Trial in Delaware?

-Alleged offenders are generally expected to appear before the criminal court.
+Alleged offenders are generally expected to appear in court.
 The indictment or trial information is read to the defendant, who may plead guilty or not guilty to the charges leveled.
 In Delaware, every suspect is presumed innocent until proven guilty.
 Therefore, if the defendant pleads not guilty, the case may proceed to the trial stage.
 At the arraignment, the defendant may also choose to be tried by a judge or jury.

 Non-jury or bench trials are presided over by the judge, who gives the final judgment.
 This trial starts with the state prosecutor’s opening statement, who is elected by the Attorney General of Delaware.
 Afterward, the defendant may also make an opening statement.
 The state representative is expected to present witnesses after the opening statement, and the state prosecutor may question each witness, the defendant’s lawyer, and the judge.